-Based on our current operating plan, including successful implementation of the operational realignment, we believe that our existing cash, cash equivalents, and marketable securities as of March 31, 2023, will enable us to fund our operating expenses and capital expenditure requirements into mid-2025.
+Based on our current operating plan, we believe that our existing cash, cash equivalents, and marketable securities as of June 30, 2023, will enable us to fund our operating expenses and capital expenditure requirements into mid-2025.
 However, we have based this estimate on assumptions that may prove to be wrong and we could exhaust our capital resources sooner than we expect.